FriendsOfTYPO3/form_legacy/Documentation/Administration/Index.rst

 ==============

-Upon installation, the extension will set default properties in the page TSconfig in the variable :ts:`mod.wizards`.
+Upon installation, the extension will set default properties in the page TSconfig in the variable :typoscript:`mod.wizards`.

 These properties may be modified for any particular page, BE user or BE user group and are described below.